Alethio/memento/README.md

 ## Getting started
 ### Configuration

+#### Via dashboard
+1. Go to `http://localhost:3001/config` (by default; if you configured a different port for the API, use that)
+2. Modify whatever you need and click "Save & restart"
+3. Memento will exit in order to apply changes
+    1. if you're running with the default docker-compose, it will restart automatically
+    2. if you're manually running Memento via the executable, you'll have to start it again
+4. Done

+#### Via config file / command line arguments
 Please refer to [config.sample.yml](/config-sample.yml) for a list of available configuration parameters.

 All the options in the config file have a corresponding flag represented by the the tree elements concatenated with a `.` (dot), for example: